Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 In the simplest scenario, starting the service solves the issue.
 In the event of a permanent failure, try to redeploy the cluster or recover it from the backup.

-## Common Problems.Cluster Status is Failed or Degraded
+## Cluster Status is Failed or Degraded

 ### Description